pubkey/rxdb/docs-src/quickstart.md

 # RxDB Quickstart

 Welcome to the RxDB Quickstart.
-In a few minutes you will be shown how to create a simple realtime TODO-app with RxDB.
+Here we'll create a simple realtime TODO-app with RxDB to demonstrate the basic concepts.

 ## Installation

-RxDB is distributed via npm and can be installed with the command:
+RxDB is distributed via npm and uses rxjs as a dependency.
+Install both with:

-`npm install rxdb`

-RxDB uses the rxjs library as peerDependency which must also be installed:

-`npm install rxjs`
+`npm install rxjs rxdb --save`

 ## Enable dev-mode

-When you use RxDB in development mode, you should enable the [dev-mode plugin](./dev-mode.md) which adds helpful checks and validations to RxDB and tells you if you do something wrong.
+When you use RxDB in development, you should enable the [dev-mode plugin](./dev-mode.md) which adds helpful checks and validations and tells you if you do something wrong.

 ```ts
 import { addRxPlugin } from 'rxdb';